Short-Term Investing and Performance

-If you have an investment or savings objective that has a time horizon of less than 3 years, appropriate investment types include money market funds, Certificates of Deposit (CD), and short-term bonds, or bonds with maturities of three years or less.
+If you have an investment or savings objective that has a time horizon of fewer than three years, appropriate investment types include money market funds, Certificates of Deposit (CD), and short-term bonds, or bonds with maturities of three years or less.
 Long-term investment vehicles, such as stocks and stock mutual funds, carry too much market risk for short-term investment objectives.
 For example, if you believe you may need your money within the next three years, investing in stock mutual funds is too risky because a prolonged period of declining prices, which occurs during a bear market, can cause an investor to end up with less principal than the original invested amount.